Step 7: How to apply for a job with the method nobody taught you

 Here’s how it ended up.
 I met Harry and the team, I got the offer and then, when I had already signed my offer letter and I was on the phone with HR talking about details, the HR person said ‘I can’t find you in our system.'”

-You don’t even need to ask for a formal “informational interview.”
+You don’t even need to ask for a formal informational interview.
 You can just ask to meet them over coffee or something.
 They might not have time, but—remember—getting in touch personally, tracking them down, and asking to learn about business pains all sends messages to a hiring manager that you don’t need to be told make something happen.
-That’s a valuable first impression for a job seeker.
+That’s a valuable first impression for a job seeker, and it really boosts your chances of getting a “yes.”

 Just remember to respect their time when you ask for it.
-They’re doing a favour just by meeting with you—a modest amount of gratitude goes a long way.
+They’re doing a favour for you just by meeting with you—a modest amount of gratitude goes a long way.

 Pro tip: Asking for informational interviews works better if you do it before there’s a job posting.
 It seems more genuine that way, with a much smaller risk of being perceived as someone trying to skip the proverbial line.
 That’s why we did it in the previous step of the road map.